dmlc/dgl/docs/source/api/python/dgl.graphbolt.rst

 .. currentmodule:: dgl.graphbolt

-**dgl.graphbolt** is a dataloading framework for GNN that provides well-defined APIs for each stage of the data pipeline and multiple standard implementations.
+**dgl.graphbolt** is a dataloading framework for GNNs that provides well-defined APIs for each stage of the data pipeline and multiple standard implementations.

 Dataset